-University Internship Credentials are issued to individuals who have enrolled in Commission-approved internship programs, Candidates must complete 120 hours of classroom instruction and 63 hours of classroom observation and related fieldwork documented through written reports.
-These one-to-two year programs are administered by California colleges and universities in partnership with local school districts and are designed to provide participants with classroom experience while they complete course work requirements for the preliminary credential.
-University Internship credentials authorize the holder to serve, under the supervision of a commissionapproved college or university and the holder's employer, in the area or subject listed on the credential.
-California Baptist University sponsors university internship credentials in the following areas: Multiple Subject Teaching, Single Subject Teaching, and Preliminary Education Specialist (Mild/Moderate Disabilities, Moderate/Severe Disabilities).
+University Internship Credentials are issued to individuals who have enrolled in Commission-approved internship programs, Candidates must complete 120 hours of classroom instruction and related fieldwork documented through written reports.
+These one-to-two year programs are administered by California colleges and universities in partnership with local school districts.
+University Internship credentials authorize the holder to serve, under the supervision of a commission-approved college or university and the holder's employer, in the area or subject listed on the credential.
+California Baptist University sponsors university internship credentials in the following areas: Multiple Subject Teaching, Single Subject Teaching, Preliminary Education Specialist (Mild/Moderate Disabilities, Moderate/ Severe Disabilities) and Pupil Personnel Services in School Psychology and School Counseling.

-Master of Science in Education Admission Requirements
+Master of Arts in Education Admission Requirements